Max Vasmer

-Max Julius Friedrich Vasmer ([ˈfasmɐ]; Максимилиан Романович Фасмер; 28 February 1886 – 30 November 1962) was a Russian-German linguist.
+Max Julius Friedrich Vasmer ([ˈfasmɐ]; Максимилиан Романович Фасмер; 28 February 1886 – 30 November 1962) was a Russian and German linguist.
 He studied problems of etymology in Indo-European, Finno-Ugric and Turkic languages and worked on the history of Slavic, Baltic, Iranian, and Finno-Ugric peoples.

 Biography

+Max Vasmer was born on 28 February 1886 to German parents in Saint Petersburg.
+Vasmer graduated from Saint Petersburg University in 1907 as a student of Jan Baudouin de Courtenay and Aleksey Shakhmatov.
+From 1907 to 1908, he studied Greek dialects and the Albanian language in Greece.
+He continued to study at the universities of Krakow and Vienna from 1908 to 1910.

-Born to German parents in Saint Petersburg, Vasmer graduated from Saint Petersburg University in 1907.
-From 1910, he delivered lectures there as a professor.
-During the Russian Civil War of 1917–1922, he worked in the Universities of Saratov and of Dorpat (Tartu).
-In 1921, he settled in Leipzig, but in 1925 moved to Berlin.
+From 1910, he delivered lectures and taught at the Bestuzhev Courses in 1912.
+During the Russian Civil War of 1917–1922, he worked in the universities of Saratov (1917–1918) and Dorpat (1918–1921).
+From 1921 to 1925, he taught at the University of Leipzig, and from 1925 to 1945, he taught at the University of Berlin.
+He also founded the journal Zeitschrift für slavische Philologie.

 In 1938–1939, he delivered lectures at Columbia University in New York City.
 It was there that he started to work on his magnum opus, the Etymological Dictionary of the Russian Language.
 He delivered the eulogy for Professor Aleksander Brückner in Berlin-Wilmersdorf in 1939 and he took over the chair of Slavistic studies at the University of Berlin.
-In 1941 he published the book "The Slavs in Greece" (Die Slaven in Griechenland) and in 1944 the book "The Greek loanwords in Serbo-Croatian" (Die griechischen Lehnwörter im Serbo-Kroatischen).
+In 1941, he published the book "The Slavs in Greece" (Die Slaven in Griechenland) and in 1944 the book "The Greek loanwords in Serbo-Croatian" (Die griechischen Lehnwörter im Serbo-Kroatischen).